fathyb/carbonyl/readme.md

 -   It runs slower and requires more resources than Carbonyl.
 50x more CPU power is needed for the same content in average, that's because Carbonyl does not downscale or copy the window framebuffer, it natively renders to the terminal resolution.
 -   It uses custom stylesheets to fix the layout, which is less reliable than Carbonyl's changes to its HTML engine (Blink).

-## Carbonyl Operating System Support
+## Operating System Support
 As far as tested, the operating systems under are supported:
-  Linux(Debian, Ubuntu and Arch tested)
+  Linux (Debian, Ubuntu and Arch tested)
   MacOS
   Windows 11 and WSL

 ## Development